Longhanks/ipbridge/README.md

 ### Production

+- LaunchAgents: Change working directory from /Users/aschulz/Projects/asabridge to somwhere else.
+- Use the Launchagents to start asabridge at port 12136 and a log tailer that pipes to rtail.
+- nginx conf: Add domain name and SSL certificate + key.
+Provides a reverse proxy from 12137 to asabridge.
-Use the nginx config file for a reverse proxy.
-Take a look at the LaunchAgent plist to see the gunicorn flags.
-Then start gunicorn and nginx to deploy the application.
+- Take a look at the LaunchAgent plist to see the gunicorn flags.
+- Run [rtail-server](https://github.com/Longhanks/rtail-server "rtail-server") at 12138 (reverse proxy 12139).

 ## Ideas/ToDo

 - Implement caching + auto syncback.
-- Implement proper login via session.